 Dr. Michael Hall: Well one of the things that NLP allows us to do is to get very specific.
 Sometimes we’ll want to go the opposite direction and do more abstraction, but being specific helps to deframe things.
 And oftentimes what we’ve done is we’ve overgeneralized.
 “I’m afraid of public speaking”.
 And when we come back to say you’re just speaking to people, you just look at them, and talk to them like you talk to people.
 It changes the framework.

-Michael Frank: So we’ve got deframing, what are some other frames?
+Michael Frank: So once we’ve deframed, what happens next?

 Dr. Michael Hall: Well once we deframe, it gives us lots of information that we can use for other kinds of reframing.
 Reframing itself is essentially saying: “Maybe it’s not this, maybe it’s something else”.
 So maybe it’s not public speaking.
 Maybe it’s being prepared, because the more prepared a person is, the less they’re going to be worrying about what they’re going to say, or how competent they are in saying that.
 So that’d be reframing.
 It’s not this, it’s this other thing.